mikeS141618/trialmesh/README.md

 ## Project Structure

-The project follows a modern `src` layout:
+The project follows a modern `src` layout with a clear separation between input data and runtime outputs:

 ```
 trialmesh/